Raymundo-Alonso-H/Raymundo-Alonso-H.github.io/README.md

 ### Bio

-I am interested in biostatistics in clinical trials, farmacogenomics, data managament and evolution and bioinformatics.
+I am interested in biostatistics in clinical trials, farmacogenomics, data management and evolution and bioinformatics.

 ### Education